ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/integrated-charts-user-created/index.md

 User created charts are designed to provide an out-of-the box charting experience, similar to that found in spreadsheet applications such as Excel, but fully integrated inside your applications.

+Users can select a range of cells in the grid and create a chart from the context menu, as shown below:

 <gif src="chart-showcase.gif" alt="Chart Showcase"></gif>

+Notice that Chart Ranges appear in the grid after a chart is created.
+These provide useful visual feedback for users by highlighting the charted category and series data in the grid.

 Try it out on our [demo page](../../example.php) by doing the following:

 - Select a [Cell Range](/range-selection/) of numeric values in the grid by dragging the mouse over a range of cells.
 - Bring up the [Context Menu](/context-menu/) and select the desired chart type from the 'Chart Range' sub menu.

+Note that developers can also programmatically create range charts, see [Application Created Charts](/integrated-charts-application-created/).

 ## Enabling User Created Charts